ITW Modern Slavery and Human Trafficking Statement

 Internal Accountability and Training

 Training and Knowledge Management.
 Our sourcing personnel are trained in overall supplier expectations, including the requirement to act ethically and according to our Supplier Code of Conduct.
-In addition, employees and management who have direct responsibility for supply chain management have received training on slavery and human trafficking, particularly with respect to mitigating risks within our product supply chains.
-The training is intended to enable our sourcing professionals to better recognize the signs of slavery and human trafficking and act to remove any suppliers found to be engaging in these activities.
+In addition, we have enhanced and expanded training on modern slavery and human trafficking and now require substantially all global sourcing employees, all global employees who work with suppliers and customers on conflict minerals requests, and our Responsible Sourcing Committee to undergo specific modern slavery training intended to generate awareness and examples of best practices, particularly with respect to mitigating risks within our product supply chains, and to enable our sourcing professionals to better recognize the signs of slavery and human trafficking and act to remove any suppliers found to be engaging in these activities.
 We also host an internal website that contains this training and additional materials on this topic.

 Solely for purposes of compliance with the UK Modern Slavery Act, this Statement has been approved by the ITW Limited Board of Directors and signed by a director of that entity.